Everybody who trains, at some point, considered using pre-workout supplements. It is the craze that everybody wants, literally.

 Pre-workout supplements usually contain ingredients such as caffeine, beta-alanine, creatine, amino acids, and L-Citrulline.

 - Caffeine is the most common type of ingredient/supplement.
 It affects the central nervous system and activates endorphins and hormones that increase alertness, mental concentration, and energy.
 If you are not careful with caffeine consumption, you might as well experience anxiety, insomnia, dizziness, and arrhythmias, or even death.
-Guidelines for caffeine is around 200 mg (equal to 2 cups of coffee) a day.
+Guidelines for caffeine are around 200 mg (equal to 2 cups of coffee) a day.
 You should NEVER exceed 500mg of caffeine a day.

 - Creatine is a natural chemical that is produced in the kidney and liver and stored in the skeletal muscle cells.
 Creatine is an energy source that can act alone as a supplement and draws water to muscle cells creating muscle hypertrophy.
 Because creatine helps with supplying the muscles with water, you can become more robust and have a better, fuller-looking physique.
 There are four forms of creatine: Creatine monohydrate, creatine phosphate, creatine citrate, and creatine esters.
-Guidelines for creatine is around 5 grams per day.
+Guidelines for creatine are around 5 grams per day.

 - L-Citrulline is a substance called a non-essential amino acid.
-When you take L-Citrulline as a supplement, it is converted in the body by your kidneys to L-Arginine and a chemical called nitric oxide.?
+When you take L-Citrulline as a supplement, it is converted in the body by your kidneys to L-Arginine and a chemical called nitric oxide.
 L-Citrulline boost nitric oxide production in the body.
 Nitric oxide helps your arteries relax and work better, which improves blood flow throughout your body.
 L-Citrulline can also help with erectile dysfunction because of enhanced blood flow.
-The guidelines for L-Citrulline is around 6-8 grams per day.
+The guidelines for L-Citrulline are around 6-8 grams per day.

 How and when should I take a pre-workout supplement?